kubernetes/website/content/en/docs/reference/glossary/container-lifecycle-hooks.md

 <!--more-->

-There are two hooks that are exposed to Containers: PostStart which executes immediately after a container is created and PreStop which is blocking and is called immediately before a container is terminated.
+Two hooks are exposed to Containers: PostStart which executes immediately after a container is created and PreStop which is blocking and is called immediately before a container is terminated.